 The results of a vendor risk questionnaire should expose the business continuity and disaster recovery plan (BCDR) of each assessed vendor.
-Even the most prestigious entities fall victim to cyber attacks, what sets secure vendors apart is their incident response plans.
+Even the most prestigious entities fall victim to cyber-attacks, what sets secure vendors apart is their incident response plans.

 Business continuity plan

-A business continuity plan is vendor's plan for restoring all affected operations after a cyberattack.
+A business continuity plan is a vendor's plan for restoring all affected operations after a cyberattack.
 The restoration plan should include an immediate delivery of critical information to all relevant stakeholders, as well as a clear definition of the amount of data loss that's acceptable to a vendor.

 A business continuity plan is a written document that vendors should be willing to share with you at any time.
 This document will identify each vendor's data security due diligence procedures.

 A disaster recovery plan clearly outlines a vendor's remediation process when a cyber attack takes place.